duarme/NotiSearch/README.md

 NotiSearch Example App
 =====================

-This Example App allows its users to subscribe their advanced searches to receive new search results via email.
+This Example App allows its users to subscribe to their advanced searches to receive new search results via email.

 Overview
 --------